-Global digital ledger: all Bitcoin transactions are recorded on a global public ledger called the blockchain, and anyone can view them.
+All Bitcoin transactions are recorded on a global public ledger called the blockchain, and anyone can view them.
+This is stored on a number of high performing computers and acts as a secure record of who owns what at any given point.

 Bitcoin is open-source software.
 This means anybody can propose changes to improve the Bitcoin network and, if these changes are supported by everyone upholding the network, an upgrade takes place.